KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Nekron is the **point** where dispersal becomes terminal disintegration —
 the moment when resonance no longer reorganizes but collapses.

-Nekron is not simply “opposite Theon” —
+Nekron is not simply "opposite Theon" —
 it is the **antithesis of unity itself**.

 If **Theon (+1)** is Essence of Being — structured coherence awakened —